Theyab Bin Mohamed Bin Zayed Attends Oman And Etihad Rail Company Board Meeting In Muscat

-The meeting, which convened in Muscat, highlighted the achievements and efforts towards expediting project preparations, and the schedule to build the UAE-Oman railway network.

-H.H.
-Sheikh Theyab bin Mohammed bin Zayed Al Nahyan was accompanied by Suhail bin Mohammed Al Mazrouei, Minister of Energy and Infrastructure and Chairman of the Board of Directors of OER; Saeed bin Hamoud Al Maawali, Omani Minister of Transport, Communications and Information Technology and Vice Chairman of the Board of Directors of OER; Mohammed bin Nakhira Al Dhaheri, UAE Ambassador to Oman, in addition to board members and several other officials.
+His Highness Sheikh Theyab bin Mohammed bin Zayed Al Nahyan was accompanied by His Excellency Suhail Al Mazrouei, UAE Minister of Energy and Infrastructure and Chairman of the Board of Directors of OER, His Excellency Eng.
+Saeed bin Hamoud Al Maawali, Omani Minister of Transport, Communications and Information Technology and Vice Chairman of the Board of Directors of OER, His Excellency Mohammed bin Nakhira Al Dhaheri, UAE Ambassador to Oman, in addition to board members and several other officials.

 “We remain steadfast in our commitment to the completion of this transformative project and recognise the pivotal role the establishment of a robust railway network that unites the two nations will play in driving sustainable socio-economic growth.”

-Sheikh Theyab bin Mohammed and the board discussed key project milestones, particularly the innovative design strategies tailored to the diverse terrain across both the UAE and Oman.
-Among the achievements highlighted were the innovative engineering solutions employed to tackle diverse terrains along the route, which led to a 25 percent reduction in tunnel works and a 50 percent reduction in bridge construction.
-The project boasts several 2.5-kilometre-long tunnels and bridges reaching a height of 34 metre.
+His Highness Sheikh Theyab bin Mohammed bin Zayed Al Nahyan and the board discussed key project milestones, particularly the innovative design strategies tailored to the diverse terrain across both the UAE and Oman.
+Among the achievements highlighted were the innovative engineering solutions employed to tackle diverse terrains along the route, which led to a 25 per cent reduction in tunnel works and a 50 per cent reduction in bridge construction.
+The project boasts several 2.5-kilometer-long tunnels and bridges reaching a height of 34m.
 Specialised hydrological solutions were also incorporated to address diverse weather conditions along the network.

 The board also reviewed the progress of different tenders for all project packages, encompassing civil works, systems, locomotives, and trailers.
 During the meeting, the members also praised the company's collaborations with partners in the UAE and Oman, highlighting the active involvement of local companies and their cooperation with prominent global companies specialised in these fields as well as the significance of driving local added value across all aspects of the project.

-For his part, Saeed bin Hamoud Al Maawali, Vice Chairman of the Board of Directors, said,“The project's remarkable progress underscores its strategic importance both locally and regionally.
+For his part, His Excellency Engineer Saeed bin Hamoud Al Maawali, Vice Chairman of the Board of Directors, said:“The project's remarkable progress underscores its strategic importance both locally and regionally.
 Within a short period, the project has successfully attracted leading companies globally across various sectors, evidenced by the signing of long-term agreements and partnerships with various local and regional companies.”

 In addition, the board recognised the advancements in tender processes for different project segments and commended the strong partnerships established, both domestically and globally.
 The importance of localisation in stimulating economic contributions was accentuated, alongside the efficient coordination between parties in the UAE and Oman, as demonstrated by the rapid issuance of permits and certificates.